 The Travis Manion Foundation honored SO1 Lewis by partnering with Athena Passage, and provided Challenge Grants, empowering a team of seven survivors to travel to England, train, and swim the English Channel in July 2012.
 As a member of the team, Donna Lewis swam in honor of her husband.

 In August, 2013, Jason’s wife Donna participated in the Travis Manion Foundation’s Survivor Summit Expedition in honor of her husband.
-She will do the same this year.
-In July, Donna will be traveling to Lima, Peru with 11 other survivors for the 2014 Survivor Summit Expedition.
+She also traveled to Lima, Peru with 11 other survivors for the 2014 Survivor Summit Expedition.

 Travis Manion Foundation- http://www.travismanion.org/new-hampshire-town-honors-six-fallen-heroes.html